Skip to main content

 About This Webinar

 Emergency department boarding is a system-wide challenge, but for older adults, the consequences can be especially harmful.
-Prolonged stays in the ED increase the risk of delirium, functional decline, medication complications, and unmet geriatric needs.
+Prolonged stays in the emergency department (ED) increase the risk of delirium, functional decline, medication complications, and unmet geriatric needs.
 As hospitals across the country work to improve throughput and capacity, it is critical to understand how boarding uniquely impacts older adults and what emergency teams can do right now to reduce harm.

 Webinar Details